lampajr/hyperfoil.github.io/_posts/2021-01-25-hf-beginner-guide-1.md

             GET: /offering/1
 ```

-When you `run` the benchmark you can see that both phases are running in parallel.
+When you `upload` and `run` the benchmark you can see that both phases are running in parallel.
 Now try to schedule them one after another: In CLI, type `edit first-benchmark` and in the editor (vim) go to the `seeDetails` phase and add `startAfter: listVehicles` property to the phase.
 Save the file and quit the editor using the usual `:wq`.

 ```yaml
 - seeDetails: